 What is the Newest Current I Bond Rate?

 I bond interest rates are a combination of a fixed rate (which you get for the life of the bond) and a variable rate that changes every 6 months.
 Fixed and variable rates are announced every 6 months (on May 1 and November 1).
-The current I bond rate for bonds issues between May 1, 2022 and November 1, 2022 is 9.62%.
-This consists of a fixed rate of 0.0% and a variable rate of 9.62%.
-The new variable rate will be announced November 1, 2022.
+The current I bond rate for bonds issues between November 1, 2023 and May 1, 2024 is 5.27%.
+This consists of a fixed rate of 1.30% and a variable rate of 3.97%.
+The next new rate will go into effect May 1, 2024.

-You receive the variable rate for 6 months from the date of issue.
+You receive the I bond variable rate for 6 months from the date of issue.
 Rates are compounded semiannually.
-For example, an I bond purchased in January of 2022 would get the 7.12% APR variable rate until July of 2022, at which point the rate would increase to 9.62% APR for the subsequent 6 months.
-The next rate change for that bond would be January, 2023, when the November, 2022 rate would kick in for 6 months.
+For example, an I bond purchased in December of 2023 would get the 3.97% APR variable rate until June of 2024, at which point the variable rate would switch to the April, 2024 variable rate for the subsequent 6 months (in addition to the 1.30% fixed rate).
+The next variable rate change for that bond would be December, 2024, when the May, 2024 rate would kick in for 6 months.